 Mania is a state of consciousness that I worked diligently to avoid for thirty years after my first experience left me psychotic, misdiagnosed, and mistreated for schizophrenia.
 However, in February of 2017, I made a choice that surprisingly opened a new chapter in my life.
-Briefly: after decades of assiduously avoiding mania, I took a single dose of a stimulant prescribed to me for ADHD in full knowledge that it might precipitate mania.
+Briefly: after decades of assiduously avoiding mania, I took a single large dose of a stimulant prescribed to me for ADHD in full knowledge that it might precipitate mania.
 And it did.

 Mania presented to me as an awareness of power.